Inspections, Compliance, Enforcement, and Criminal Investigations

 - Accompanied by records establishing Federal jurisdiction, and identifying the persons having knowledge of the lot's movement and custody of the records.
-(Evidence of Interstate movement is not required for medical device samples, but by policy to be obtained when a seizure, injunction, prosecution or civil penalty is contemplated).
+(Evidence of Interstate movement is not required for medical device samples, but, according to policy, is to be obtained when a seizure, injunction, prosecution or civil penalty is contemplated).
 See IOM 4.4.7.

 - Representative of the lot from which collected.